yuxshao/learn-gamedev/Introduction to Game Development.md

 <a id="landing-block"></a>
 ###3.5.1 Landing on a Block

-Recall that update methods and the game loop try to simulate a ruleset for the universe of our game by running a block of code almost continuously--once every frame.
+Recall that update methods and the game loop try to simulate a ruleset for the universe of our game by running a block of code almost continuously&mdash;once every frame.
 We can't enforce the statement, "Don't let the player fall through a block when he lands on it" directly, but we can ask each frame if he's landed on the block, and if he has, change the player's motion and position accordingly.

 The way we can do this with GM is to check, in the update method, whether or not the player would fall into a block the next frame.
 This is a matter of moving the player to where it would be next frame, and seeing if the player's hitbox in that position overlaps with the block's.
 This can be captured with the condition `if (place_meeting(x+hspeed, y+vspeed, oBlock))` at the end of the other movement code, because the player's position next frame is (x+hspeed, y+vspeed).
 If the condition passes, we know that unless we do something, next frame, the player will be stuck in a block.